What Is a Peptide?

 3. In Vitro Chemical Synthesis

-The most widely used laboratory method is Solid-Phase Peptide Synthesis (SPPS).
-In SPPS, protected amino acids are sequentially attached to a resin, with cycles of coupling and deprotection enabling precise, stepwise chain elongation.
-Peptides can also be produced by enzymatic digestion of natural proteins.
+Researchers most commonly use Solid-Phase Peptide Synthesis (SPPS) as a laboratory method.
+In SPPS, they sequentially attach protected amino acids to a resin and use cycles of coupling and deprotection to achieve precise, stepwise chain elongation.
+Additionally, researchers produce peptides through enzymatic digestion of natural proteins.

 Peptide bond formation is central to all peptides and proteins, serving as the chemical backbone of their primary structure.